clockworksspheres/abrWords/README.md

 -----

-FOOTNOTE:  anything and everything I say or describe, is from my perspective, one who is trying to recover brain functionality.
-I am not an expert in the field, however, I'm working with people that do have expertise and are helping guide me on a path that should bring me back to functionality - at least that's the hope - what we are working towards.
+FOOTNOTE:  anything and everything I say or describe as a part of this project, is from my perspective, one who is trying to recover brain functionality.
+I am not an expert in the field.
+Instead, this is the from the perspective of one in search of healing.
+One working with people that do have expertise and are helping guide me on a path that should bring me back to functionality - at least that's the hope - what we are working towards.